 Your teams can quickly and easily get access to the most important reports and data analysis they need – without clunky spreadsheets or archaic paper-based systems.

 And finally, your employees can get the smoothest learning experience possible, with a central online portal that's accessible through Single Sign-On (SSO) and fully connected mobile apps – so wherever they are, they're ready to learn.

 So what do you really need to know?

-There's a lot to take in when you're shopping around for a Learning Management System – and we've barely scratched the surface here today.
+There's a lot to take in when you're exploring the LMS market – this article has barely scratched the surface.